-4.4 Interest on surplus balances
+4.3 Interest on surplus balances

-4.4.1 Option 2 & 4 schools will receive interest on relevant reserves remaining with the Council Identified in their budget plan.
-Option 1 & 3 schools may deposit with the Council and receive interest on their reserves.
+Option 2 & 4 schools will receive interest on relevant reserves remaining with the Council identified in their budget plan.
+Option 1 & 3 schools may deposit with the Council, and receive interest on their reserves.
 These reserves must be maintained throughout the financial year.

-4.5 Obligation to carry forward deficit balances
+4.4 Obligation to carry forward deficit balances

-4.5.1 Schools will carry forward from one year to the next any deficit balances.
-Deficits at the end of one financial year (i.e., at 31 March) will be equal to those at the commencement of the new financial year (i.e. at 1 April).
+Schools will carry forward from one year to the next any deficit balances.
+Deficits at the end of one financial year (i.e. at 31 March) will be equal to those at the commencement of the new financial year (i.e. at 1 April).
 Deficits will be deducted, as the first charge, from the following year's budget share at the commencement of the new financial year.
-That is with the exception of those agreed deficits known as's' where the schedule of payments which existed at 31 March 1999 will continue.
+That is with the exception of those agreed deficits known as 'loans' where the schedule of payments which existed at 31 March 1999 will continue.
 Amounts due for repayment may be charged by the authority against schools' budget shares.

-4.6 Planning for deficit budgets
+4.5 Planning for deficit budgets